 - Outline a clear strategy for the succession process

-- Consider having a one or two 'back-up' employees who could fulfil key roles within the organisation at all times
+- Consider having one or two 'back-up' employees who could fulfill key roles within the organization at all times

 Succession planning goes beyond just identifying future leaders - careful planning is required and a process should be implemented.

-- Start by identifying the areas and roles that are strategic to your organisation's success, the obvious one being your leadership team
+- Start by identifying the areas and roles that are strategic to your organization's success, the obvious one being your leadership team

 - Next, consider areas that may be strategic to future success, for example, are there external factors such as technology advancements that may impact your business?